activfinancial/cg-api-starter/README.md

 ## cg-api-starter

-This repo demonstrates how to use the cg-api as a dependency, rather than how the samples in the cg-api monorepo itself work (using lerna to manage the cg-api dependency).
+This repo demonstrates how to use the cg-api as a dependency, rather than how the samples in the cg-api-examples monorepo itself work (using lerna to manage the cg-api dependency).

 ## Branches